terxor/terxor.github.io/categories/cp/_posts/2022-01-23-atcoder-misc-3.md

 not exceeding $\frac{N \cdot (N - 1)}{2}$.

-> The original problem gives a permutation and pair of indices that can be swapped and asks for a sequences of operations to sort the permutation.
+> The original problem gives a permutation and pair of indices that can be swapped and asks for a sequence of operations to sort the permutation.
 It is reducible to the problem stated above.

 **Solution**